sumotoy/SSD_13XX/README.md

 - Most of you know already this but remember that Arduino UNO or similar can provide 3v3 but the logic levels are always at 5V!!!
 - The RST pin is not strictly necessary but if not used must pullup to 3v3, never leave float!
 When is necessary?
 When you develop a library for example but if you change libraries you may need a complete power cycle if you are not using this pin.
 - ESP8266 has very weak SPI, should be 3v3 but most of the times is much less so better avoid use any logic chip between it and oled, I spend days around a circuit before discovering this.
+- On ESP8266, from April 2016 the pin GPIO16 misteriously doesn't works as CS, don't ask me why.
+I'm currently using GPIO2 or GPIO4.
 - Since I'm using the fast SPI possible, keep wires short and remember to provide a decoupling capacitor for your oled.<br>
 - If you plan to use SPI for other devices as well it's a good idea pullup the CS with a 10K resistor to +3v3, this will keep oled disabled until your CPU access it for initialization and avoid interferences.
 - It's always a good idea provide a pullup for each CS if multiple SPI devices are used, when CPU start all devices are forced disabled and CPU is able to access one by one and initialize all of them correctly, keep in mind and you will happy in the future!<br>